Jeff Lynne: Personal life

-Lynne was married to his first wife Rosemary Adams, from 1972 to 1977, and then to Sandi Kapelson, with whom he has two daughters, in 1979.
+Lynne was married to his first wife Rosemary Adams, from 1972 to 1977.
+In 1979 he married Sandi Kapelson, with whom he has two daughters.
 After divorcing Kapelson, Lynne married Camelia Kath in 2017.

 Despite his success, Lynne has spoken of his aversion to the stereotypical rock star lifestyle.
 Reflecting on the 1970s, he told Rolling Stone magazine: "I was reluctant to become a real rock star.
 I was shy and was always told to not get a big head.
 And my favourite thing in the world was to work 14 hours a day in the studio.
 Everything else was peripheral to me, like having the record out and promoting it.
 I did have a big house, but I didn't do rock-star things.
 I never saw myself like that.
 I was a songwriter, singer and producer.
 Rock stars are different.
 They dress all flashy and hang out in nightclubs.
 That just wasn't my priority.
 I liked to spend my spare moments at the pub."

 Lynne was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to music.
 He is a fan of Birmingham City F.C.

-In July 2025, during his Over and Out tour, Lynne revealed he had suffered a hand injury while travelling in a taxi in London.
+In July 2025, during his Over and Out tour, Lynne suffered a hand injury while travelling in a taxi in London.
 The last two shows on the UK tour (which were to be the band's last ever) were cancelled due to Lynne's health, with no plans to reschedule.